There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 core unit in the Anthropology and Sociology major sequence
+- Level 3 core unit in the Anthropology major sequence

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) participation and (2) written work.
+Indicative assessments in this unit are as follows: (1) ethnographic essay; (2) fieldnotes assignment; and (3) ethnographic project.
 Further information is available in the unit outline.

 - Unit Coordinator(s)